 Student Loan Repayment Program Consultants

 On June 30, 2023, the Supreme Court ruled 6 to 3 against the Biden-Harris Administration’s student debt relief program.
 Biden’s one-time federal student loan debt relief would’ve given eligible borrowers a full or partial discharge of federal student loans up to $20,000.
+This ruling does NOT affect programs like Public Service Loan Forgiveness (PSLF), Teacher Loan Forgiveness (TLF), or income-driven repayment (IDR).
+It also does not affect the IDR Account Adjustment, which ended June 30, 2024.

-By contrast, the PSLF program was established under the College Cost Reduction and Access Act of 2007.
+The June 30th Supreme Court decision was related to the Higher Education Relief Opportunities for Students Act of 2003, or “HEROES Act”, which President Biden invoked in August 2022 to launch his administration’s debt relief program.
+The PSLF program, however, was established under the College Cost Reduction and Access Act of 2007.
 It is an entirely different program that allows government and non-profit employees to have their remaining loan balances forgiven after 120 qualifying monthly payments while working full-time for a qualifying employer.

 “The Supreme Court has issued a ruling on whether we can move forward with our student debt relief program.
 We are reviewing the Court’s decision to determine next steps….
 We will post more information as soon as updates are available.”

 The Supreme Court’s decision effectively starts the countdown to the end of the federal student loan payment pause.
 Payments and interest were already set to resume 60 days after the Supreme Court issued its ruling on Biden’s Student Debt Relief plan, or 60 days after June 30.
-Student loan interest will begin accruing September 1, and payments will restart October 1.
+Student loan interest began accruing September 1, 2023, and payments restarted October 1, 2023.
+The administration is pursuing a “Plan B” and has initiated the rulemaking process under the Higher Education Act.
+For more information on other actions the Biden administration and Department of Education are pursuing, click here.

 Income-based repayment plans have long existed within the U.S. Department of Education.
 However, the Biden-Harris Administration is proposing a rule to create a new income-driven repayment plan that will substantially reduce future monthly payments for lower- and middle-income borrowers.